Recently updated on December 19th, 2024 at 07:39 am

 Real-life examples:

 - A book on a table remains at rest until it is picked up.
+In other words, it does not move on its own.

 - An automobile travelling at a constant pace will continue to proceed until the brakes are engaged or an obstruction appears in its path.
+Consequently, it will maintain its speed unless acted upon by an external force.

-2. Newton’s Second Law: Force and Acceleration
+2. Laws of Motion Second Law: Force and Acceleration

 Definition: An object’s acceleration is proportional to its net force and inversely proportional to its mass.
-The relationship is represented as
+The relationship is represented as F = ma

 Where: